 Welcome to HikinginGlacier.com, the most comprehensive site on the internet for information on hiking trails in Glacier National Park.

 HikinginGlacier.com provides detailed information on more than 60 hikes throughout Glacier National Park.
-You’ll find trail descriptions, pictures, key trail features, trail length, difficulty ratings, trail maps, elevation profiles and more.
+The website provides trail descriptions, pictures, key trail features, hike length, difficulty ratings, trail maps and elevation profiles.
+The authors of HikinginGlacier.com have personally hiked every trail covered on this website, and have published original content based on those hikes.

 Any feedback you have about the website would be greatly appreciated.
 If you have any questions or would like to see any additional information down the road, please contact us at: